Fiston-pro/exoNaut/README.md

 Happy coding and exploring exoplanets!

+## Technicalities

+- NextJS
+- TailwindCSS
+- ShadCN
+- Vercel

+## Logic
+Exobucks calculation is done after each learning you get +5 and at the end there is a quiz and you get 1 if you pass it too

 ## Contributing

 We welcome contributions!
 If you'd like to contribute to Exonaut and help inspire the next generation of space explorers, please feel free to submit pull requests or open issues.